jonnywinter/jonnywinter.github.io/_posts/2021-01-10-meraki-api-powershell.md

 <a href="#"><img alt="Meraki API PowerShell Get Organisations" src="/assets/img/Meraki-API-PowerShell-Get-Organisations.png"/></a>
 <br>
 <br>
-What you can see is the organisation name (in the pink rectangle) and the organisation ID (in the green rectangle).
+What you can see is the organisation name (in the pink rectangle) and the organisation ID (in the green rectangle - unique to the organisation).
 Using the organisation ID and the same headers as before (included here for completeness), we can do things like displaying the number of [networks within the organisation](https://developer.cisco.com/meraki/api-v1/#!get-organization-networks) by simply replacing {organizationId} with the organisation ID against the name of the organisation you want to query -
 ```powershell
 $APIKey = "Enter your API key here"
 $headers = @{